 Learn more in our indoor climate guide

 No office is the other alike

-As said in the introduction to this guide, there are numerous choices to make when designing an HVAC-solution for a good indoor climate.
-In the case of an office, working-hours, job activities and occupancy rates are factors that impact available alternatives.
+As said in the introduction to this guide, there are numerous choices to make when designing an HVAC solution for a good indoor climate.
+In the case of an office, working hours, job activities and occupancy rates are factors that impact on the available alternatives.
 Further parameters that highly affect the choices that have to be made are building characteristics, planned office layout, and expected future developments of the property.